mesb/mesb.github.io/_posts/2015-06-15-on_persistence.md

 configure a system and it remembers these configurations till you decide to explicity change them.
 The major abstraction for persistence is the 'file system'.
-Unlike the RAM, files stored on devices on are there to stay.
+Unlike the RAM, files stored on devices and are there to stay.

 This ability to store files can be used to do real good, especially on Unix environments.
 Unix was originally known as the Programmer's